MatOpt/srPCP_code/src/README.md

   - `ttime`: Cumulative running time at each iteration
   - `L_rank`: Rank of L at each iteration
   - `S_nnz`: Number of non-zero elements in S at each iteration
-  - `sorting_time`: Cumulative time spent on sorting operations
+  - `order_time`: Cumulative time spent on ordering operations
   - `svd_time`: Cumulative time spent on SVD operations
   - `eta`: Convergence metric computed as the normalized difference between S and its proximal operator
   - `succ`: Maximum of successive changes in objective, L, and S